TheOnionBay/TORrents/onion-routing.md

 ```
 At this points, the FSID is no longer needed, so it is not transmitted anymore.

-5) Uppon receiving the message from Z2, Z1 does a table lookup in the Relay
+5) Upon receiving the message from Z2, Z1 does a table lookup in the Relay
-Table, and finds `CID9` in the column OutCID.
-The matching InIP is the IP of Y1,
+Table, and finds `CID9` in the column UpCID.
+The matching DownIP is the IP of Y1,
-the matching InCID is `CID3` and the matching symmetric key is `K_Z1`.
+the matching DownCID is `CID3` and the matching symmetric key is `K_Z1`.
 Z1
 therefore has every needed information to encrypt and send the message back to
 C1 through Y1.